 Keep TRADJENTA and all medicines out of the reach of children.

 General information about the safe and effective use of TRADJENTA.

-Medicines are sometimes prescribed for purposes other than those listed in Patient Information leaflets.
+Medicines are sometimes prescribed for purposes other than those listed in Medication Guides.
 Do not use TRADJENTA for a condition for which it was not prescribed.
 Do not give TRADJENTA to other people, even if they have the same symptoms you have.
 It may harm them.

-This Patient Information summarizes the most important information about TRADJENTA.
+This Medication Guide summarizes the most important information about TRADJENTA.
 If you would like more information, talk with your doctor.
 You can ask your pharmacist or doctor for information about TRADJENTA that is written for health professionals.

 What are the ingredients in TRADJENTA?